mejiaadonay/myComputerScienceNotes/Intro-to-Relational-Databases.md

 **Related Tables** queries that combined two tables with some piece of information from both tables make another table or **joined quierie/table**

-**Uniqueness and Keys** we need unique values to relate rows in one table to another.
+**Uniqueness and Keys**

+* we need unique values to relate rows in one table to another.

+* A column that uniquely identifies the rows in a table can be called a **Primary key**.